-Only draw the foreground color on those pixels that are not equal to the currently selected background color (default formula Exclusive):
+Only draw the first color on those pixels that are not equal to the currently selected second color (default formula Exclusive):

 if( a != bg, fg, a )

-Translated to text it means "if canvas-pixel is not equal to background-color then the result is foreground-color or the canvas-pixels itself otherwise".
+Translated to text it means "if canvas-pixel is not equal to second-color then the result is first-color or the canvas-pixels itself otherwise".